Overhead Line Clearance

 Remember Grain Bins Have Clearance Requirements

-If you plan to build a new grain bin or remodel around an area that already has one, contact Lane-Scott Electric at 620-397-5327.
-We can help with specific code requirements.
+If you plan to build a new grain bin or remodel around an area that already has one, we can help with specific code requirements.
 The taller a grain bin, the farther it must be placed from a power line.
 Placing a grain bin too close to a power line is extremely dangerous, and will most likely need to be relocated due to one or more code violations—usually at the owner’s expense.

 The NESC specifies both horizontal and vertical distance requirements so don’t leave a bin’s location to chance.
 For example, a 30-foot high grain bin must be at least 93 feet from a power line, and all bins must have an 18-foot minimum vertical clearance from the highest point of the bin’s filling port.
 There are also distance requirements for non-loading sides of bins.
 In addition, changes to the ground (landscaping, filling) and drainage work can affect clearance heights.